The Laws of Durholme

 - Gross Negligence ~ Causing problems to the city or its people due to a lack of reasonable consideration of one’s actions, or by actions deemed criminally stupid by the Council

-- Aiding, Conspiracy or Attempting to commit any of the above ~ Including placing bounties offering rewards for such
+- Aiding, Conspiracy, Attempting or Clear Intent to commit any of the above ~ Including placing bounties offering rewards for such

 - Causing, enabling or requesting a non-person to commit any of the above crimes